How to set up a PT company in Indonesia? [Updated 2024]

 Indonesia's vibrant market beckons entrepreneurs worldwide, fueling a surge in demand for establishing PT companies in this dynamic economy.
 In this article, we will learn how to set up a PT company in Indonesia, equipping entrepreneurs with the knowledge and confidence to embark on their business journey successfully.

-Types of Companies in Indonesia
+Types of companies in Indonesia

 If you want to open a company in Indonesia, you'll need to decide on the type of business entity you want to establish.
 Here are the common business entities in Indonesia:

 • Perseroan Terbatas (PT): Limited liability company, can be local PT or foreign-owned PT PMA.
-PT is divided into shares and protects shareholders' personal assets.
+PT is divided into shares and protects shareholders' assets.

 • Private-owned enterprises (BUMs): Includes Firma/Firm (FA), Commanditaire Vennootschap (CV), and limited company (PT).
 BUMs do not distinguish between personal and company assets.